astronomer/docs/astro/cli/sql-cli.md

 ### Export a SQL workflow to an Astro project

-Export SQL a workflow to an Astro project to test the workflow as a DAG and view execution information in the Airflow UI.
+Export a SQL workflow to an Astro project to locally test the workflow as a DAG and view execution information in the Airflow UI.

 1. In the `config/global.yml` file of your SQL project, set `dags_folder` to the absolute file path of your Astro project `dags` folder.
 Set `data_dir` to the absolute file path of your Astro project `include` folder.
 2. To export a DAG from an existing SQL project, copy the contents your SQL project `data` folder into your Astro project `include` folder.
 To export a DAG from a new SQL CLI project, run `astro flow init --data-dir` to copy the contents of the default `data` folder into your Astro project.